-CO2 LIFE Safety
+CO2 Life Safety

 CO2 Monitoring

+At Broward Nelson, we design systems that scale with operations.
 A CO2 alarm from Broward Nelson will provide audible (loud beeping) and visible (strobe light) notifications when CO2 levels are considered unhealthy / dangerous in accordance with existing safety codes in the area being monitored.

 The CO2 alarm is easy to install and use.
 As your CO2 storage needs increase, additional sensors and alarms can be added to the system.